Home - Dinner - Pasta - 10-Minute Chicken Pesto Pasta Dinner

 The search is always on — meals to cook at home that are effortless AND family-friendly — not just for kids, but adults too.
 This pesto chicken pasta recipe has your back!

 It’s one of my personal favorite weeknight pasta dinner recipes.
-The best part?
-It requires basic pantry ingredients, hopefully saving a trip to the grocery store.
+The best part is this recipe uses basic pantry ingredients, hopefully saving a trip to the grocery store.

 Ingredients for cooking pesto pasta with chicken, including chunks of raw chicken breast, dried pasta, pesto sauce, grated cheese, chopped nuts, garlic and red pepper.